SDU-eScience/Type3-Docs/src/intro/ucloud.rst

 .. image:: ../_static/notification.png
    :width: 90%

-When you are invited you a project you will receive a notification.
+When you are invited to a project you will receive a notification.
 Navigate to the top right corner of the UCloud interface and click the bell button to access your notifications.

 .. image:: ../_static/accept.png
    :width: 90%